-In addition to air quality monitoring, continuation of pre-emptive and reactive dust control procedures as outlined in the DSTF Construction and Operation Plan, and Traffic Management Plan, will ensure that fugitive dusting does not become an issue.
+Details of the air quality monitoring and pre-emptive and reactive dust control procedures are provided in the 2023 Dust Abatement and Monitoring Plan.
+The plan has been updated for New Bermingham and includes the District Mill, and Flame & Moth.
+This plan was developed to ensure that fugitive dusting does not become an issue